json-schema-org/json-schema-spec/jsonschema-core.md

 The `$schema` keyword SHOULD be used in the document root schema object, and MAY be used in the root schema objects of embedded schema resources.
-When the keyword appears in non-resource root schema object, the behavior is undefined.
+When the keyword appears in a non-resource root schema object, the behavior is undefined.

 Values for this property are defined elsewhere in this and other documents, and by other parties.